Get in the holiday spirit with the 10 best Christmas towns in Texas! All of the decorations, lights, and even snow to feel Christmas all season long!

 10 Best Christmas Towns in Texas

-- Grapevine.
 When you ask people what the best Christmas town in Texas is for the holidays, Grapevine is almost always at the top of the list.
 They offer over 1400 holiday events within 40 days of Christmas!
 They even call themselves the “Christmas Capital of Texas”.
 You know all about Great Wolf Lodge Halloween, but they really go over the top at Christmas!
+And you really don't want to miss the Gaylord Opryland Ice Experience.

-- Fredericksburg.
 Have you ever celebrated Christmas in a German town?
 Fredericksburg is that town in Texas!
 You can see the historic Vereins Kirche building, which is stunningly decorated for the holidays.
-You can also enjoy the cultural celebrations, ice skate, shop for gifts, and more here!
+You can also enjoy cultural celebrations, ice skate, shop for gifts, and more here!